 Sweat Gland in Skin

 Sweat glands typically appear as clusters of several round or oval profiles, as shown here.
-Each profile represents a section across the twisted tubule which comprises the gland.
+Each profile represents a section across the twisted tubule, lined by cuboidal epithelium, which comprises the gland.

 Comments and questions: firstname.lastname@example.org